Rubenmp/CAH_generator/README.md

 Falta de oxígeno al nacer
 ```

-the output file would be a pdf with:
+the output file would be:

 ![Cards](./cards.png)